-The Community Services Section encompasses Crime Prevention, the School Resource Officer Program, the D.A.R.E.
-Program and all community based programs.
+The Community Services Section encompasses Crime Prevention, the School Resource Officer Program, Youth Education Programs and all community based programs.

 The Crime Prevention Unit offers a variety of educational resources and community programs as part of its Community Policing efforts.
 This website provides information about these programs and resources available.
 If you have any questions or need more information, please contact Sgt Brad Habenicht.